MichaelAkridge-NOAA/model-card-template/README.md

 4. **Automate with GitHub Actions:**
    - A workflow in `.github/workflows/quarto-model-card.yml` renders the Quarto template whenever `.qmd` files change or the workflow is manually run.
+   - The workflow installs dependencies (including Jupyter) and then renders the template.
    - The rendered model card (HTML/PDF) is uploaded as a workflow artifact for easy download.

 ### Template Features